Don’t be a sucker for dumb money. Dumb money will eat your startup alive.

 What is dumb money?
 Dumb money tends to be solely transactional.
 You provide equity, and the dumb money provides the cash.
 The deal is done.

-OC4 Venture Studio positions itself as ‘the better way to build technology companies’.
+Operate positions itself as ‘the better way to build technology companies.
 We spoke with Carey Ransom, President, and Dave Herman, Former Chief Data Scientist at Bird and now Head of Data & CTO, about their approach to providing smart money to their portfolio of companies.
 Check out their site, read this interview, and see for yourself.

 LA Startups (LAS): Tell us what you’re up to?